Tandemz/tandemz.io/src/pages/en/client-privacy-policy.md

 The Personal Data of the User is strictly confidential and is intended exclusively for TANDEMZ.

 The Tester's Personal Data is strictly confidential and is solely intended for use by the Users, in accordance to the conditions provided in this Privacy Policy.

 Unless it is legally or judicially obliged to do so, TANDEMZ will never disclose, transfer, rent or transmit Personal Data that are processed on the Platform to third parties other than its clients and the following technical service providers:

 * The Platform's hosting service providers, for the purpose of performing technical hosting and database management services:
   * AMAZON WEB SERVICES INC.: 440 TERRY AVENUE NORTH 99404 WA SEATTLE, host of the TANDEMZ database and servers, [https://www.clever-cloud.com/en/legal-terms](https://www.clever-cloud.com/en/legal-terms "https://www.clever-cloud.com/en/legal-terms")
   * Netlify, Inc, 2325 3rd Street, Suite 215, San Francisco, California 94107, host of the Site, [https://www.netlify.com/privacy/](https://www.netlify.com/privacy/ "https://www.netlify.com/privacy/")
 * TANDEMZ's subcontractors for the functional needs of the Platform, in particular:
   * Datadog, Inc. 620 8th Avenue, Floor 45, New York, NY 10018, providing a logging service to fix bugs and improve the Platform
   * SendinBlue, located at 55 rue d'Amsterdam, 75008 Paris, providing the Sendinblue service for sending automatic emails
-  * Google, 1600 Amphitheatre Pkwy, Mountain View, CA 94043 USA providing the Google Suite service as an internal office for emails, calendars, documents, and file storage.
+  * Google, 1600 Amphitheatre Pkwy, Mountain View, CA 94043 USA providing the Google Suite service as an internal office for emails, calendars, documents, and file storage
   * TYPEFORM SL Carrer, Bac de Roda, 163, local, 08018 - Barcelona (Spain) providing the Typeform service to generate the questionnaire to participate in a Test and collect the answers
   * HubSpot, Inc., 25 First Street, 2nd Floor, Cambridge, MA 02141 USA, providing the Hubspot service for tracking sales prospects and customers
   * Crisp IM SARL, 2 Boulevard de Launay, 44100 Nantes, France providing the Crisp service for conversation tracking and support